 On top of that, the immune system can miss some foreign invaders or get overrun if your gut is too leaky.
 This puts the burden on the liver and detoxification system.
 Remember, the transportation system behind the gut wall is a direct transport right to the liver.
 And if you start slamming the liver with a bunch of toxins it’s going to start causing issues in the detoxification system.

-While this is going on, your body begins to try and turn off the inflammation using hormones and other means.
+While this is going on, your body begins to try to turn off the inflammation using hormones and other means.
 It also has to rush a bunch of nutrients in to help with detoxification and cell repair.
 This can create nutrient deficiencies over time which will only worsen the health of the body.

 As you can see, leaky gut syndrome is a serious digestive tract problem that can burden the immune system, hormone system and detoxification system.
 The longer and more intense the leaky gut syndrome, the higher your risk of developing chronic disease.

-How To Know If You Have A Leaky Gut
+How to Know If You Have a Leaky Gut

 The research is becoming clear that if you have a chronic disease, you have an increased likelihood of leaky gut.
 But that doesn’t mean everyone has it, or that even everyone with a chronic disease has it.